j-carrara/minecraft-sniper/README.md

 Automatic Minecraft key authentication, name availability checking, and name claiming.

 Every account doesn't need to own minecraft, but they must be set up with an Xbox profile.
-More accounts means that the bot will probe for username availablity more often.
+More accounts means that the bot will probe for username availablity more often, but it seems that more than *5* accounts runs into issues with rate limiting.

 ### Setup: